Box, Inc.

-Box, Inc. (formerly Box.net) is a public company based in Redwood City, California.
+Box, Inc. (formerly Box.net) is an American public company based in Redwood City, California.
 It develops and markets cloud-based content management, collaboration, and file sharing tools for businesses.
 Box was founded in 2005 by Aaron Levie and Dylan Smith.
 Initially, it focused on consumers, but around 2009 and 2010 Box pivoted to focus on business users.
-The company raised about $500 million over numerous funding rounds, before going public in 2015.
+The company raised about $500 million over numerous funding rounds before going public in 2015.
 Its software allows users to store and manage files in an online folder system accessible from any device.
 Users can then comment on the files, share them, apply workflows, and implement security and governance policies.

 History

-The idea for Box.com started in 2003 with Aaron Levie, who was a business student at University of Southern California.
-He wrote a paper for school on the industry for storing digital files online and started developing the Box service in 2004.
+The idea for Box.com started in 2003 with Aaron Levie, a business student at the University of Southern California.
+He wrote a paper on the industry for storing digital files online and started developing the Box service in 2004.
 In 2005, Levie dropped out of school to work on Box full-time with long-time friend and cofounder Dylan Smith.
 Initially, the software was developed in the attic of Smith's parents' house, then in a garage owned by Levie's uncle that had been converted into a living space.
 Levie and Smith were joined by cofounders Jeff Queisser and Sam Ghods.
-The founders relied on their own money as well as support from friends and family members, until Mark Cuban invested $350,000 in seed funding in 2005.
+The founders relied on their own money as well as support from friends and family members until Mark Cuban invested $350,000 in seed funding in 2005.

 The Box service was released in 2005.
-In the first year after its release, the company's revenue was in the tens of thousands of dollars.
+In the first year after its release, the company's revenue was tens of thousands of dollars.
 It raised $1.5 million in series A funding in 2006 and $6 million in Series B funding in 2008.
 Box's revenues grew 500% from 2008 to 2009.
 By 2010, the company had raised $29.5 million in funding and the service had four million users.

 Box was initially focused on consumers, but many of those consumers used the service at work.
 Box pivoted to focus on business users around 2009 and 2010.
 The company developed features to embed Box in common business applications or use APIs to integrate with them.
-In 2009, it acquired Increo Solutions, which developed software for previewing and collaborating on digital files.
 In 2011, a reworked version of the Box service was released with technical improvements designed for handling large numbers of business users, changes to the user interface, and more collaboration features.
 The company started developing its first industry-specific features for heavily regulated industries in 2012, when it introduced tools for HIPAA compliance at healthcare organizations.